jimpick/bushpilot-monogatari/en/index.md

 Anyway, we headed back the way we came to Yellowknife and headed to the designated plane charter company there.

-Our final destination, Lake Tebesyak, is about 500 kilometers from Yellowknife in a straight line.
+Our final destination, Lake Tebesjuak, is about 500 kilometers from Yellowknife in a straight line.

 The flight is about six hours, but there are no airports along the way once we leave here.

 After refueling at the village of Fort Reliance at the eastern end of Great Slave Lake, the road is dominated by endless tundra wilderness.

-Therefore, our company had requested the charter company to transport dozens of fuel drums to a midpoint on the way to Lake Tebesyak.
+Therefore, our company had requested the charter company to transport dozens of fuel drums to a midpoint on the way to Lake Tebesjuak.

 This refueling site is known only to our company personnel, so it can also be used by our helicopters flying from other camps in the Far North.